briandfoy/briandfoy.github.io/_drafts/2019-01-02-it-s-not-singletons-it-s-your-language.md

 ### Inappropriate use

-A final criticism is that people use the Singleton pattern incorrectly or in places where it's not appropriate.
+A final criticism is that people use the Singleton pattern incorrectly or in contexts where it's inappropriate.
 Sure, but people do all sorts of stupid things.
-That's not the fault of the idea though.
+That's not the fault of the idea, though.

 ## Hall of Shame